-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of the District as of and for the year ended June 30, 2023, and the related notes to the basic financial statements, which collectively comprise Nedrose Public School District No. 4's basic financial statements and have issued our report thereon dated November 10, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the remaining fund information of the District as of and for the year ended June 30, 2024, and the related notes to the basic financial statements, which collectively comprise Nedrose Public School District No. 4's basic financial statements and have issued our report thereon dated November 30, 2024.